2023 African Games: Marketing

 The mascot, the logo and the website of the event were unveiled in December 2021.

-The mascot, known asɔkɔdeɛ (come on), is an anthropomorphic eagle wearing the Ghanaian Flag.
+The mascot, known as Ɔkɔdeɛ (come on), is an anthropomorphic eagle wearing the Ghanaian Flag.

 Participating nations

 From the 54 members of the ANOCA.
 53 sent delegations to compete in the event, the only exception was Cape Verde.
 Also noteworthy was the presence of a delegation from the African Judo Union.
 This happened because the National Sports Federation in Angola was suspended and the country's athletes competed as neutrals in the sport.
 However, their 3 medals are added to the Angolan delegation in the final table.